CSCI-4830-002-2014/challenge-week-4/README.md

 ## How do you relate to this article personally?
 (3 points)

-I am very interested in nutrition, so seeing this chart of weigth loss was very interesting.
+I am very interested in nutrition, so seeing this chart of weight loss was very interesting.
 Especially that this reddit user could point out specific meals on his weight chart.
-Who knew that having the extra portion of pizza and corned beef could show a visible spike for your weight loss!?
+Who knew that having the extra portion of pizza and corned beef could show a visible spike for your losses!?

 # API (II) (5 points x 4 + 8 points x 2 = 36 points)